Goatcasts - Menu

 For a menu list of all goatcasts along with a list of external links for goat producers, visit this site on a desktop or tablet mode.
 (You may alternatively request a desktop version on your mobile device).

-While many people in America take St. John’s Wort as an herbal treatment for depression, the plant induces painful sunburns in goats when eaten.
-Sound
+While many people take St. John’s Wort as an herbal treatment for depression, the plant induces painful sunburns in goats when eaten.
+Sound crazy?
+Wondering

 In the last podcast, we discussed cyanogenic plants – plants that create cyanide.
 Some trees are consistent risks, other plants like Sudan grass depend upon